-When I was in grad school, most of my time was consumed with required studio classes, seminars and thesis development.
-The undergraduate program was extensive and deep, not only because of the professors and the student body, but because of the variety and depth of the curriculum.
+When I was in grad school, most of my time was consumed with required studio classes, seminars and thesis work and occasionally grocery shopping at Star Market, laundry on Capitol Hill and exploring when I could.
+The undergraduate program was extensive and comprehensive, not only because of the variety and depth of the curriculum, but also because of the amazing professors and dedicated students.
 I was lucky to be anywhere near it.
-Because of that, it was a great opportunity to take as many undergraduate courses as I could fit in.
-One of them was a winter session color class.
-Winter session is a six week accelerated semester, between the fall and spring semester.
+So for all those reasons, it was a great opportunity to take undergraduate courses when I could fit them in.
+One that I did fit in was a winter session color class during my first year.
+Winter session is a five week accelerated semester between fall and spring semesters.

-Mixing the appropriate colors for the assignments is the most time consuming part.
-When I mixed my colors I used small pans about the size and depth of a hockey puck.
-It seemed like a good decision at the time.
+I used small aluminum pans about the size and depth of a hockey puck to hold the colors.
+They seemed perfect when I started.
 After completing them over the course of a couple of days, I covered them in cellophane.
-I don’t remember why I left or where I went, but I didn’t return to the studio for a few days—first mistake.
-When I returned to continue my work, I peeled of the cellophane and most of them were dry, almost dry and mostly unusable.
-I sat there with my mouth open.
+I don’t remember exactly what transpired after that, why I left, or where I went, but I didn’t get back to the studio for awhile.
+When I returned to continue, I peeled off the cellophane and discovered that most of them were dry, almost dry, and mostly unusable.
 I felt like I was going to have a nervous breakdown.
-I had to start completely over with the exception of a few colors that I could salvage.
-When I spoke with Aki to let her know what had happened, she was empathetic and let me know that a different type of container, still small, but deeper and had lids was a better way to go., like the ones above — second mistake.
-What a horrifying debacle my final assignment was turning into.
-I remixed all of the colors and the gray values and began the painting.
-It started out fine, but this along with my other coursework, I ran out of time.
-I didn’t finish either of them completely and she had evaluate them on what I had.
-Sometimes I still have ‘school dreams’ about that project during periods of high stress and and self doubt.
+I would have to start completely over with the exception of just a few colors that I could salvage.
+When I spoke with Aki to let her know what had happened and that I was way behind schedule now, she didn’t judge me and she was empathetic.
+She simply let me know that a different type of container was probably a better way to go, like the ones above.
+So I bought them and started over.
+I remixed all of the colors and all of the matching gray values and began my two studies.
+The days flew by and I eventually ran out of time.
+I didn’t finish either piece completely and Aki had to evaluate them on what I had.
+It was a disaster.
+Sometimes I still have ‘school dreams’ about that class during periods of high stress and self doubt, reliving the shame and regret and the tediously prepared useless gouache chunks.

 © C. Davidson